romilrobtsenkov/GitHubCourseManager/README.md

 ?>
 ```

-When using links can be shared
+When using, links can be shared
 - org (github organisation name, used to find and list all its repos)
 - admin (course teacher, used to validate if pull request is closed by teacher)
 - exclude (excludes columns from table in UI)